 - Six to seven days: A week typically marks the end of acute withdrawal for most users.
 During this period, most of the symptoms, such as nausea and muscle aches, begin to wane.
 The person generally starts to return to feeling normal, though they might feel weak and exhausted.

-Post-Acute Withdrawal Symptoms (PAWS) [1]: After the acute withdrawal symptoms are over, other symptoms may persist for months.
-These symptoms are mostly behavioral as they are caused by neurological changes.
+- Post-acute withdrawal symptoms (PAWS): After the acute withdrawal symptoms are over, other symptoms may persist for months.
+Post-acute withdrawal symptoms are mostly behavioral as they are caused by neurological changes.
 Heroin heavily impacts brain functions, and withdrawals from heroin can cause anxiety, depression, insomnia, fatigue, and irritability.

-Detoxing from heroin is not life-threatening in itself, but there are some health complications that can arise from the symptoms.
+Detoxing from heroin is not life-threatening in itself, but some health complications can arise from the symptoms.
 This is why it is important to seek medical supervision when quitting heroin.

 Medications Commonly Used to Treat Heroin Withdrawal